 WINNER: Best Emerging Performance Ensemble Melbourne Fringe 2018

-directed by Cassandra Fumi dramaturg: Alice Fitzgearld performed by: Simone French, Alex Roe, Tom Halls & Adam Ibrahim producer: Natalie Smith drummer: Cassandra Kumaschow (The Hot Springs)
+directed by Cassandra Fumi dramaturg: Alice Fitzgearld performed by: Simone French, Alex Roe & Adam Ibrahim drummer/performer: Cassandra Kumaschow designer: Dann Barber stage manager/show manager: Tennessee Mynott-Rudland producer: Natalie Smith

 DOG SHOW transforms the theatre into a dog show arena.
 It is a hybrid piece, a mongrel bred from the irreverence of clowning, the glamour of drag and the absurdity of physical comedy.
 It’s an inter-species pageant where actors transform between dogs and their owners.